-The course itself – although short by today’s standards is one of the most testing in the North of Scotland and although it is a par 67 (with 7 par 3’s) no player professional or amateur has yet beaten a gross 60!
+The course itself, although short by today’s standards (5001yds), is testing and leaves many first time visitors eager for more.
+It is a par 67 course but no player, professional or amateur, has yet beaten a gross 60!

-Natural hazards are abundant – including water features at the 1st, 3rd, 6th, 10th and 11th holes so man-made hazards are few and far between.
+Natural hazards are abundant – including water features at the 1st, 3rd, 6th, 10th and 11th holes, so man-made hazards are few and far between.